memphis-iis/mofacts/docs/DEPLOYING.md

  * Log in to optimallearning.org, navigate to /var/www/mofacts, and
    run ./deploy.sh

-You'll note that these three steps are spelled out in detail in the deployment section below.
+You'll note that the deployment section below spells these three steps out in detail.

 ## Requirements

-The first requirement is that you have a functional Linux server.
+First you must have a functional Linux server.
 The particular flavor of Linux shouldn't matter, but this document (and the deploy.sh script) assume a Debian-based OS.

 ### Apache Web Server

 First install the Apache web server.
-It is assumed that the "base" document directory for serving HTTP is /var/www/html and that the Apache user is www- data.
+We assume that the "base" document directory for serving HTTP is /var/www/html and that the Apache user is www- data.
 You should also create a home directory for mofacts owned by the Apache user.